que-rb/que/docs/command_line_interface.md

     -h, --help                       Show this help text.
-    -i, --poll-interval [INTERVAL]   Set maximum interval between polls for available jobs, in seconds (default: 5) -l, --log-level [LEVEL]          Set level at which to log to STDOUT (debug, info, warn, error, fatal) (default: info) -q, --queue-name [NAME]          Set a queue name to work jobs from.
+    -i, --poll-interval [INTERVAL]   Set maximum interval between polls for available jobs, in seconds (default: 5) -l, --log-level [LEVEL]          Set level at which to log to STDOUT (debug, info, warn, error, fatal) (default: info) -p, --worker-priorities [LIST]   List of priorities to assign to workers (default: 10,30,50,any,any,any) -q, --queue-name [NAME]          Set a queue name to work jobs from.
 Can be passed multiple times. (default: the default queue only)
-    -v, --version                    Print Que version and exit.
+    -w, --worker-count [COUNT]       Set number of workers in process (default: 6) -v, --version                    Print Que version and exit.
-    -w, --worker-count [COUNT]       Set number of workers in process (default: 6) --connection-url [URL]       Set a custom database url to connect to for locking purposes.
+        --connection-url [URL]       Set a custom database url to connect to for locking purposes.
         --log-internals              Log verbosely about Que's internal state.
 Only recommended for debugging issues --maximum-buffer-size [SIZE] Set maximum number of jobs to be locked and held in this process awaiting a worker (default: 8)
         --minimum-buffer-size [SIZE] Set minimum number of jobs to be locked and held in this process awaiting a worker (default: 2)
         --wait-period [PERIOD]       Set maximum interval between checks of the in-memory job queue, in milliseconds (default: 50)
-        --worker-priorities [LIST]   List of priorities to assign to workers, nil or unspecified workers take jobs of any priority (default: 10,30,50,nil,nil,nil)
 ```

 Some explanation of the more unusual options:

-### worker-count and worker-priorities
+### worker-priorities and worker-count

 These options dictate the size and priority distribution of the worker pool.
-The default worker-count is `6` and the default worker-priorities is `10,30,50,nil,nil,nil`.
-This means that the default worker pool will have one worker that only works jobs with priorities under 10, one for priorities under 30, and one for priorities under 50.
-The leftover workers will work any job.
+The default worker-priorities is `10,30,50,any,any,any`.
+This means that the default worker pool will reserve one worker to only works jobs with priorities under 10, one for priorities under 30, and one for priorities under 50.
+Three more workers will work any job.

 For example, with these defaults, you could have a large backlog of jobs of priority 100.
 When a more important job (priority 40) comes in, there's guaranteed to be a free worker.
 If the process then becomes saturated with jobs of priority 40, and then a priority 20 job comes in, there's guaranteed to be a free worker for it, and so on.

-If the `worker-count` is lower than the number of `worker-priorities`, the workers take their priorities from the end of the list.
-So if you just pass `--worker-count=1` and don't specify the `worker-priorities` argument, the single worker will take jobs of any priority.
+You can pass a priority more than once to have multiple workers at that level (for example: `--worker-priorities=100,100,any,any`).
+This gives you a lot of freedom to manage your worker capacity at different priority levels.

+Instead of passing worker-priorities, you can pass a `worker-count` - this is a shorthand for creating the given number of workers at the `any` priority level.
+So, `--worker-count=3` is just like passing equivalent to `worker-priorities=any,any,any`.

+If you pass both worker-count and worker-priorities, the count will trim or pad the priorities list with `any` workers.
+So, `--worker-priorities=20,30,40 --worker-count=6` would be the same as passing `--worker-priorities=20,30,40,any,any,any`.

 ### poll-interval